collinjennings/git_linux_cheat/readme.md

 **rm** - remove files or directories
 **cp** - copy files or directories
 ## Common GIT Commands
+**git init** - initialize an existing directory as a Git repository
 **git status** - show modified files in working directory, staged for next commit
 **git add [file]** - add a file to your next commit
 **git commit -m "[descriptive message]"** - commit staged content as new commit snapshot